Astaraxia-Linux/Astaraxia/README.md

 - Internet access for sources

 ### Planned Steps
 1. Complete LFS Chapters 1–8 to build the initial toolchain.
-2. Enter the chroot environment.
-3. Clone the Astaraxia repository.
+DONE
+2. Configure /etc, /usr, kernel and etc
-4. Build the Astral package manager.
+2. Build the Astral package manager.
-5. Use Astral to install core packages and build the base system.
+3. Use Astral to install core packages and build the base system.
-6. init system systemd.
+4. init system systemd.

 These steps are currently placeholders and will be updated once development begins.